tigerbeetle/tigerbeetle/docs/reference/transfers.md

 that it may be [posted](#flagspost_pending_transfer) or [voided](#flagsvoid_pending_transfer).
 Zero denotes absence of timeout.

-If the timeout expires and the pending transfer has not already been posted or voided, the pending balance is removed automatically.

-Transfers expire in chronological order by their expiration time ([`timestamp`](#timestamp) _plus_ `timeout` converted in nanoseconds).
-If multiple transfers expire at the same time, then the creation [`timestamp`](#timestamp) is used.

-TigerBeetle can atomically expire [one batch](../design/client-requests.md#batching-events) of transfers at a time.
-This means that client requests executed immediately after the expiration _might_ still see pending balances for expired transfers if there were more transfers to expire than it can process in a single batch.

 Non-pending transfers cannot have a timeout.

+TigerBeetle makes a best-effort approach to remove pending balances of expired transfers automatically:

+- Transfers expire _exactly_ at their expiry time ([`timestamp`](#timestamp)
+  _plus_ `timeout` converted in nanoseconds).

+- Pending balances will never be removed before its expiry.

+- Expired transfers cannot be manually posted or voided.

+- It is not guaranteed that the pending balance will be removed exactly at its expiry.

+  In particular, client requests may observe still-pending balances for expired transfers.

+- Pending balances are removed in chronological order by expiry.
+If multiple transfers expire at the same time, then ordered by the transfer's creation [`timestamp`](#timestamp).

+  If a transfer `A` has expiry `E₁` and transfer `B` has expiry `E₂`, and `E₁<E₂`, if transfer `B` had the pending balance removed, then transfer `A` had the pending balance removed as well.

 Constraints: